The debt to income ratio (sometimes referred to as DTI) is an important number to lenders.

 However, these two systems of measurement have different in so many ways but sometimes the DTI and debt to limit ratio share the same brain or contemplate as identical rather than one by one.

-DTI is a method of measuring or assessing your debt and your gross or total income that you acquire monthly.
+DTI is a method of measuring or assessing your debt and the gross or total income that you acquire monthly.

 It gives the creditor a view that whether or not an individual is making enough money that can make the payments of debt.

 The debt to limit ratio is the ratio that includes credit cards and the limits of credit cards.
-To improve the credit score one should use the debt ratio below 30%.
+To improve the credit score one should use a debt ratio below 30%.